Social Media Best Practices During a Crisis

 Article 3 min

 Using social media to communicate with stakeholders during a crisis has proven to be an especially effective use of the medium due to its speed, reach and direct access.
-Social media has facilitated the distribution of information to key audiences and news media while providing a means for dialogue among the affected and interested publics.
+Social media facilitates the distribution of information to audiences, stakeholders and news media while providing a means for dialogue among the affected and interested publics.

-In crisis situations, information is at a premium.
-Depending on the event, there may be a distributed population, interrupted communication ability and a rumor mill running rampant.
-The audience will quickly grow from those impacted first-hand by the crisis, to family members, to the general public keeping their eyes on the crisis to see how it unfolds.
+In crises, information is at a premium.
+Depending on the event, there may be a distributed population, interrupted communication ability and quickly-spreading rumors.
+Audience size will grow rapidly, from those impacted first-hand by the crisis, to family members, to the general public keeping their eyes on the crisis to see how it unfolds.

-Follow these best practices, to be efficient and responsive in maintaining information during a crisis.
+Follow these best practices to remain efficient and responsive in maintaining information during a crisis.

 Discover content by selecting individual tiles, or using the buttons across the top.